k3jph/k3jph.github.io/service/maryland-defense-force.md

-As a captain in the [Maryland Defense Force (MDDF)](https://military.maryland.gov/mddf/Pages/default.aspx), I am proud to serve as a member of this highly trained and dedicated force.
+As a captain in the [Maryland Defense Force (MDDF)](https://military.maryland.gov/mddf/Pages/default.aspx), I am proud to serve as a member of this highly trained and dedicated agency.
 The MDDF is a volunteer military organization that serves as a complement to the Maryland National Guard, providing critical support to the state's emergency response efforts.
 With a focus on disaster relief and other emergency services, the MDDF is a vital